adobe/hyde-theme/README.md

     header_image: <relative url of image>
 ```

-TODO: Write usage instructions here.
-Describe your available layouts, includes, sass and/or assets.
+_Write usage instructions here.
+Describe your available layouts, includes, sass and/or assets._

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/hello.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.
+Bug reports and pull requests are welcome on GitHub at https://github.com/adobe/hyde-theme.
+This project is intended to be a safe, welcoming space for collaboration.
+Please see the [code of conduct](./CODE_OF_CONDUCT.md) and [contributing](./.github/CONTRIBUTING.md) documents.

 ## Development

+_These instructions need to be updated.
+We don't currently have test content in the repo._

 To set up your environment to develop this theme, run `bundle install`.